bc-cv/csci3397-code/README.md

 # csci3397-code
-Pset and Lab code for CSCI 3397
+Starter code for CSCI 3397 assignments (psets and labs)